ZEISS/libczi/Src/libCZI/Doc/coordinate_systems.markdown

 As far as libCZI is concerned, there are two coordinate systems that are of interest:

 1. The _raw-subblock-coordinate-system_.
-This is the coordinate system in which the X-Y-positions of the subblocks are physically stored in the file.
-    It is also the coordinate system which is used in libCZI.
+This is the coordinate system in which the X-Y-positions of the subblocks are physically stored in the file, and it is also the coordinate system which is used in libCZI.
     The API [ISubBlock::GetSubBlockInfo](https://zeiss.github.io/libczi/classlib_c_z_i_1_1_i_sub_block.html#a557108549db08e25b1df1ef8fae37a07) is returning the X-Y-position of the subblock in this coordinate system ([SubBlockInfo::logicalRect](https://zeiss.github.io/libczi/structlib_c_z_i_1_1_sub_block_info.html)), and
     unmodified wrt to the actual file content.